-The Heritage Trail starts at the information board outside the White Horse, in front of the Borough Cross.
+The Heritage Trail starts at the information board outside the White Horse (now renamed The Goat), in front of the Borough Cross.
 This ancient and somewhat battered monument may date from around 1208, when Bishop Peter des Roches founded The Borough.
 In 1642 the cross was damaged by Cromwell’s troops.
 In 1797 the cross was repaired by the village Burgesses, who recorded the event and their names on the first step:VETUSTATE COLLAPSUM Ed BOUVERIE COM.
 FIL ET.GUL.
 SCOTT.
 Ed BURGENS ADPARL.
 FUNDITUS FIRMARI F AD 1797.

 During the 18th century a weather vane was placed at the top of the cross and at the time of Queen Victoria’s Diamond Jubilee in 1897 it was repaired again at the expense of Lady Radnor.
 There was also once a street light attached to the cross, which illuminated the area, known as The Square and used as a market place.